Mary Margaret McBride: As herself

-From 1953 to 1956 she also conducted a syndicated newspaper column for the Associated Press.
+From 1953 to 1956, she also conducted a syndicated newspaper column for the Associated Press.

 About 20 years apart, she wrote two books for girls, each with "Elizabeth" in the title.

-As time went on, she appeared in smaller radio media markets, in upstate New York, and toward the end of her life hosted "Your Hudson Valley Neighbor" three times a week on WGHQ Kingston, NY from the living room of her home.
+As time went on, she appeared in smaller radio media markets, in upstate New York, and toward the end of her life hosted Your Hudson Valley Neighbor three times a week on WGHQ Kingston, New York, from the living room of her home.
 Her longtime companion and business partner, Stella Karn, died in 1957.

 She died at the age of 76 on April 7, 1976, at her home in West Shokan, New York.
 McBride's ashes were placed in her former rose garden.
 She has a star on the Hollywood Walk of Fame for her work in radio.